 By all means let’s continue to pray for the poor and needy, the sick, and those who mourn.
 But let’s all—every one of us—do more than pray.
 Let’s do what we can, according to our circumstances, to lift those arms that hang down.
 Let’s act in a way that will bless the poor and needy.

 Elaine S. Marshall shares some insights she has gleaned about physical and spiritual healing and what it means to have the "healer's art."

 Empathy is an essential ingredient for all positive interpersonal relationships.
 If we couldn’t at least imagine what it feels like to be in someone else’s shoes or skin, we wouldn’t be able to connect; we would live our lives in isolation.

 Yet the true value of reading, studying, and meditating upon any scripture is to be realized only to the extent we bring both open mind and heart to the experience.
-And the same is true with prayer.
-The New Jewish Prayer Book says, “Make every effort to pray from the heart.
-In the eyes of the Lord the effort is precious, even if you do not succeed.”

 In her BYU Women's Conference address, Patricia T. Holland teaches that peace comes as we love each other without judgment, comparison, or pettiness.

 Differences in People One of my earliest childhood memories is of my father, who was a blessed peacemaker, settling disputes in our family by using a Samoan saying he had learned on his mission in the South Seas a few years before: “Asi, asi paco”, he would say (I’m sure my mother and my brother remember it), which he said meant literally, “Ducks are different” or in other words, “Each…